 Music Therapy and Mental Health: Healing Through Music

 There’s no denying that music has a strong psychological impact.
 Different types of music can significantly impact a person’s mood, helping them delve deeper into their consciousness to process a wide range of emotions.
-And it’s not just because music evokes feelings; there’s research-backed science behind the effect music has on us.
+And it’s not just because music evokes feelings; there’s research-backed science behind the effect music and music therapy have on us.

 Studies have demonstrated that music impacts numerous parts of the brain, including those involved in emotion, cognition, sensory, and movement.
 In fact, music therapy for mental health has been utilized as a therapeutic aid for millennia.
 Music therapy is successful in treating a wide range of physical and mental ailments, including depression, anxiety, and hypertension.

 Doctors and clinicians began to recognize the substantial impact of music on the healing process when touring music ensembles performed for injured service members during and after both World Wars.
 They urged that hospitals employ professional musicians, eventually leading to the development of specialized training in the partnership of music therapy and mental health.
 Let’s look at where music therapy for mental health stands today and how our young people can benefit from music.

 Clinical music therapy is the only profession that actively uses supporting evidence-based science to the creative, emotional, and energetic experiences of music for health and educational purposes.
 Music therapists use innovation, receptive listening, lyric discussion, imagery, performance, and learning through music to assess numerous areas of a person’s emotional well-being.
 They also participate in interdisciplinary treatment planning, ongoing evaluation, and follow-up.